 Triple Space Computing (TSC) [Fensel, 2004] has been recently introduced as a possible solution to the current situation in the field of Web Services.
 Starting from the observation that Web Services do not follow the Web paradigm of 'persistently publish and read', [Fensel, 2004] proposes to follow exactly this paradigm for the communication of data between software systems across the Internet by means of tuplespaces.
-Triple Space Computing extends tuplespace computing [Gelernter, 1985], a simple and flexible coordination mechanism, using RDF as the formalism for describing the content of tuples in a space.
-Instead of a flat and simple data model in which tuples with the same number of fields and field order but different semantics cannot be distinguished, [Fensel, 2004] proposes the use of RDF ([Klyne and Carroll, 2004]) to overcome this problem and create a natural link from the space-based computing paradigm into the Semantic Web.
+Triple Space Computing extends tuplespace computing [Gelernter, 1985] with Web and Semantic Web technology.
+Instead of the flat and simple data model in which tuples with the same number of fields and field order but different semantics cannot be distinguished, [Fensel, 2004] proposes the use of RDF [Klyne and Carroll, 2004] to overcome this problem and to create a natural link from the space-based computing paradigm into the (Semantic) Web.
+The original concept introduced in [Fensel, 2004] has leaded to slightly different interpretations and proposals such as those in [Bussler, 2005; Martin-Recuerda and Sapkota, 2005; Martin-Recuerda, 2005; Martin-Recuerda, 2006; and Riemer et al., 2006]